 To top that off, there are so many to choose from!
 I don’t know about you, but I found it hard to know which one to get and how to use it to its fullest extent once I did buy one.
 I knew that I could benefit from one but the selection of fitness trackers was a little overwhelming.
 Decisions, decisions, decisions!!

 What you look for in a fitness tracker should be based on your individual needs and taste, just like picking out the shoes you plan to workout in.
 There needs to be a good fit to reap the full benefits not just with function but also design.
-Check out this year’s review of fitness trackers from Review.com to see which ones they recommend.
+Check out "Best Fitness Tracker Based on In-Depth Reviews of fitness trackers Consumers Advocate to see which ones they recommend.
 My top four things that I looked at when I finally decided on one was:

 Price - Want to make sure I am getting my moneys worth without going over board.